Facets of Symmetric Edge Polytopes for Graphs with Few Edges

-We similarly investigate the facet counts and maximum number of facets attainable for a connected graph with \(n\) vertices and \(n+1\) edges.
+We next consider the sequence $\maxf(n,n+1)$, which is substantially more challenging than the previous cases.
 Any connected, simple graph with \(n\) vertices and \(n+1\) edges can be constructed from a tree on \(n\) vertices by adding two edges.
 Each of these additions induces a cycle in the graph.
-The resulting graphs fall into two categories: graphs with exactly 2 edge-disjoint cycles, such as those defined in Definition~\ref{def:two cycle wedge graphs}, and graphs where the cycles share one or more edges, such as those defined in Definition~\ref{def:gen CB}.
-In this section, we consider the former and offer the following definition.
+For such graphs, we make the following definition and conjecture.

 \begin{definition} For \(n\geq 3\), let \(M(n)\) be the number of facets of \(\PG\) where

 \end{definition}